 Put together a wish list of your favourite photographers.
 And don’t forget to write down what it is you like about them.
 After hours of research, they may all merge into one so make some notes!

 Speak to each of them and ask them their opinion regarding your shoot ideas.
 Ideally, they’ll come back with questions of their own.
 This communication will help when it comes to making your mind up.

 Make sure you know about:

 This is vital when it comes to price.
-You will need to know final costs.
-If retouching might be needed, find out how much this is before hand.
+You will need to know the final costs.
+If retouching might be needed, find out how much this is beforehand.
 Ask if there are any hidden costs.
 Your photographer should have nothing to hide.
 If they do, avoid.